emelbye/monthly-todo/README.md

 - Login to firebase: `firebase login`
 - Init firebase configuration: `firebase init`

+### Init configuration
 * Are you ready to proceed?
 Yes
 * Which Firebase CLI features?
 Hosting (In the future, use whatever you need!
 Press space to select.)
 * Select a default Firebase project?
 'Your Project' (Choose whatever app you created in the earlier steps)
 * What do you want to use as your public directory? dist (This is important!
 Angular creates the dist folder.)
 * Configure as a single-page app?
 Yes

-- Go to 'firebase console/Project Configuration/Add firebase to your web app' copy the config var and replace in your enviroments files.
+- Go to 'firebase console/Project Configuration/Add firebase to your web app' copy the config var and replace in your enviroments files (scr/enviroments).
 - In 'fire base console/Authentication' choose the google authentication method and activate it.

 ## Development server

 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-- If you don't want to use the Mock Services to use the In memory database, replace ItemServiceMock and TodoServiceMock with ItemServie and TodoService in src/app/app.module.ts

 ## Build